- College of Community Innovation and Education

 - Counslr Educ & Schl Psychology

-The College of Education and Human Performance offers CACREP accredited graduate degrees in Counselor Education (with tracks in School Counseling and Clinical Mental Health Counseling) and Marriage, Couple, and Family Therapy.
+The College of Community Innovation and Education offers CACREP accredited graduate degrees in Counselor Education (with tracks in School Counseling and Clinical Mental Health Counseling) and Marriage, Couple, and Family Therapy.
 The School Counseling track is designed for the student who plans to seek certification as a professional school counselor in Pre-K through post-secondary school settings.
 The Clinical Mental Health Counseling track prepares students for licensure in mental health counseling and to practice in agencies, private practice, and other settings.
 The Marriage, Couple, and Family Therapy program prepares students for licensure in marriage and family therapy and to practice in agencies, private practice, and other settings.

 As part of the program’s pragmatic approach to preparing counselors, in addition to classroom studies, all students complete clinical experiences in the UCF Community Counseling and Research Center and field-based experiences in the community.
 The UCF Community Counseling and Research Center serves as a hub for training and research in the program, with graduate students providing services to over 1000 individuals each year through a child, adult, couples, and family counseling.